WELCOME

 The Rt.
 Rev. Charles Bennison was born in Minneapolis in 1943 and raised in Illinois and Michigan.
 Ordained in 1968, he served as rector of parishes in Los Angeles and Atlanta (1971-1991), taught pastoral theology at the Episcopal Divinity School, Cambridge, Massachusetts (1992-1997), and was the Bishop of the Diocese of Pennsylvania (1997-2012).
 His holds a B.A. in history summa cum laude from Lawrence University, Appleton, Wisconsin, and graduate degrees in theology and philosophy from Harvard Divinity School, Claremont Graduate University, Union Theological Seminary of New York City, and the New School for Social Research.
 He is the author of In Praise of Congregations: Leadership in the Local Church Today.
 He and his wife now divide their time between Sea Island, Georgia, and Leland.

-CHAPEL VESTRY
+CHAPEL COMMITTEE

 Senior Warden